aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 If you want to export bookmarks as outlines in output PDF, you can use the [DefaultBookmarksOutlineLevel](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.outline_options/#get_defaultbookmarksoutlinelevel_const) property.
 This property specifies the default level in the document outline, at which Microsoft Word bookmarks are displayed.
 If the document contains bookmarks in the header/footer of the document, you can set the [HeaderFooterBookmarksExportMode](https://apireference.aspose.com/words/cpp/class/aspose.words.saving.pdf_save_options/#get_headerfooterbookmarksexportmode_const) property to [First](https://apireference.aspose.com/words/cpp/namespace/aspose.words.saving#headerfooterbookmarksexportmode) or [All](https://apireference.aspose.com/words/cpp/namespace/aspose.words.saving#headerfooterbookmarksexportmode) in order to specify how they are exported in output PDF.
 The bookmarks in headers/footers are not exported when the value of **HeaderFooterBookmarksExportMode** is [None](https://apireference.aspose.com/words/cpp/namespace/aspose.words.saving#headerfooterbookmarksexportmode).

-The code example below demonstrates how to export bookmarks from the first header/footer of a section:
+The code example below shows how to export bookmarks from the first header/footer of a section:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Rendering-Printing-WorkingWithPdfSaveOptions-ExportHeaderFooterBookmarks.cpp" >}}